 They may even emphasize the fact that the presenters or featured people are ‘not celebrities’.
 Since we tend to like people who seem ‘like us’, we may trust them even more than a celebrity.

-The language used in advertising is meant to evoke strong emotions of fear, love, pleasure or vanity to drive desires and responses.
+Hypnosis in advertising involves the language that meant to evoke strong emotions of fear, love, pleasure or vanity to drive desires and responses.

 For example, fear is a powerful, primal emotion that can motivate us to do things or prevent us from certain things.
 Advertisements may use words that create an uncomfortable mental position or situation, and then provide a solution through a given product or service.